StudyFrenchSpanish

 The strength of Memrise lies in two things: Spaced repetition system and mnemonics.
 It enables you to memorize language material more effectively.

-That is how our brains work: we need to repeat words a few times before remembering them well.
+That is how our brains work: we must repeat words a few times before remembering them well.
 Memrise provides it.

 It helps you focus more on the complicated words that need more repetition and move the terms you have learned well ‘out of the way.’